codemonger-io/codemonger/zola/content/blog/0008-open-api-and-cdk/index.md

 ### _toCloudFormation hook

 A "_toCloudFormation hook" utilizes an internal method `CfnElement#_toCloudFormation` that we can override.
-Please refer to the [section "synthesizeTree"](#synthesizeTree) for more details.
+Please refer to the [section "synthesizeTree"](#synthesizeTree) for more detailed analysis.

-If I used this hook in [my library](https://github.com/codemonger-io/cdk-rest-api-with-spec), the constructor of `RestApiWithSpec` could become something similar to the following,
+If I used this hook in [my library](https://github.com/codemonger-io/cdk-rest-api-with-spec), the constructor of `RestApiWithSpec` could become something similar to the following:

 ```ts
   constructor(scope: Construct, id: string, readonly props: RestApiWithSpecProps) {